Setup

 setup:

-# The build command creates a virtualized environment with the host variables and secrets from onboardbase.
+command to start your project.
+It creates a virtualized environment with the host variables and secrets from onboardbase.

 Because Onboardbase injects secrets as environment variables, it works for any language, framework, platform, and cloud provider.